What Is Neuromorphic Computing?

 How Does Neuromorphic Computing Work?

-To understand how neuromorphic computing works, you must first understand the cognitive processes it seeks to emulate.
+To understand how neuromorphic computing works, it’s important to understand the cognitive processes it seeks to emulate.

 The neocortex is made up of neurons and synapses that send and carry information from the brain with near-instantaneous speed and incredible efficiency.
-It’s what tells your foot to immediately move if you accidentally step on a sharp nail.
+It’s what tells your foot to immediately move if you accidentally step on a sharp nail, for example.

 Neuromorphic computers try to replicate that efficiency.
 They do so by forming what are called spiking neural networks.
 These are formed when spiking neurons, which hold data as if they were biological neurons, are connected via artificial synaptic devices that transfer electrical signals between them.